top of page

 • Clone, speculative fiction, (Zubaan, University of Chicago Press, 2018)

 • Fafnir’s Heart World Poetry in Translation, Ed.
-(Bombaykala Books, 2018);
+(Bombaykala Books, 2018)

-• Andal: The Autobiography of a Goddess, translations from Classical Tamil, with Ravi Shankar ( Zubaan, Univ of Chicago Press,2016)
+• Andal: The Autobiography of a Goddess, translations from Classical Tamil, with Ravi Shankar (Zubaan, Univ of Chicago Press, 2016)

-• Bombay/Mumbai: Immersions, non-fiction, with British photographer Christopher Taylor, (Niyogi Books,2013)
+• Bombay/Mumbai: Immersions, non-fiction, with British photographer Christopher Taylor, (Niyogi Books, 2013)

-• Not Springtime Yet poetry, (HarperCollins (India),2008,)
+• Not Springtime Yet, poetry, (HarperCollins (India), 2008)

-• Generation 14, speculative fiction (Zubaan-Penguin, New Delhi, 2008),
+• Generation 14, speculative fiction (Zubaan-Penguin, New Delhi, 2008)

-• Dialogues and Other Poems , (Sahitya Akademi Golden Jubilee Publication ,2005, reprint 2006)
+• Dialogues and Other Poems, (Sahitya Akademi Golden Jubilee Publication, 2005, reprint 2006)

 • 50 Poems, 50 Poets Ed.
 (Open Space, 2004)

-• The Other Garden, novel, (Rupa,Delhi,1995)
+• The Other Garden, novel, (Rupa, Delhi,1995)

-Prizes awarded to her include The Muse Translation Award 2017 for her translations from Classical Tamil for Andal The Autobiography of a Goddess, the Experimental Fiction Award from Best Asian Speculative Fiction Kitab Anthology for her short story Slo-Glo, her speculative fiction novel Clone was selected in 2018 as Best Reads by Feminist Press; she has also been recognised for her Outstanding Contribution to Literature by the Government of India.
+Prizes include The Muse Translation Award 2017 for her translations from Classical Tamil for Andal The Autobiography of a Goddess, the Experimental Fiction Award from Best Asian Speculative Fiction Kitab Anthology for short story Slo-Glo, her speculative fiction novel Clone was selected in 2018 as Best Reads by Feminist Press; she has also been recognised for her Outstanding Contribution to Literature by the Government of India.

-Anthology publications include Adelphiana, Another English: Anglophone Poems from Around the World, Avatar, A Book of Bhakti Poetry:, Asymptote, Mai Feminism and Visual Culture, No News 90 Poets Respond to a Unique BBC Broadcast, PEN International, Post Road, Reliquiae Vol.8 1&2, Soundings Journal of Politics and Culture, Southerly, Translating Bharat Reading India, The Literary Review Unmapped The Indian Poetry Issue, The Yellow Nib: Modern English Poetry by Indians, South Asian Review, The Gollancz Book of South Asian Science Fiction 1 & 2, In Other Words: The British Journal of Literary Translation, Voyages of Body and Soul: Selected Female Icons of India and Beyond, Westerly etc. Her poems have been translated into French, German, Hindi, Punjabi and Tamil.
+Urban Futures, No News 90 Poets Respond to a Unique BBC Broadcast, PEN International, PR &TA, Post Road, Reliquiae Vol.8 1&2, Solarpunk Creatures, Soundings Journal of Politics and Culture, Southerly, Translating Bharat Reading India, The Literary Review Unmapped The Indian Poetry Issue, The Yellow Nib: Modern English Poetry by Indians, South Asian Review, The Gollancz Book of South Asian Science Fiction 1 & 2, In Other Words: The British Journal of Literary Translation, The Speculative Route Futures from South and Southwest Asia and North Africa, Voyages of Body and Soul: Selected Female Icons of India and Beyond, Westerly

 Interviews